Why Should A Boat Gas Tank Never Be Full? Unlocking the Mystery

 Increased maintenance costs

 The maintenance expense may rise due to overfilling your boat’s gas tank.
-Gasoline can damage an engine and necessitate repairs or replacement when it enters the engine.
+Gasoline can damage an engine and necessitate repairs or replacements when it enters the engine.
 Avoiding overfilling the gas tank is the simplest way to prevent these charges, which may quickly mount up.

 Legal implications